wangorino/wangorino/README.md

-Undergrad physics student at the Technical University of Vienna.
+Undergrad physics student at the Vienna University of Technology.

 This is my repository for some (mainly Computer Vision) projects I did.